strumer69/Art_of_HPC/README.md

 ### Exercise 2.7.
 Allocate on each process an array: int my_ints[10]; and fill it so that process 0 has the integers 0 ⋯ 9, process 1 has 10 ⋯ 19, et cetera.
 It may be hard to print the output in a non-messy way.
 * --> refer to ex2.7.cpp
 * #### why MPI_Barrier?
 * In parallel programs, processes might run at different speeds.
-If one process finishes earlier, it might continue execution before others finish their work.Using MPI_Barrier, you can make sure that all processes reach a certain point before any of them continues
+If one process finishes earlier, it might continue execution before others finish their work.Using MPI_Barrier, you can make sure that all processes reach a certain point before any of them continues.
-*
+* Note--> if we run the code without the MPI_Barrier, we will see a bit of mess in printout!!!
 *
 .
 .